Complete Gout Diet Guide: What to Eat and Avoid for Better Uric Acid Control

 Dairy Products: Protective Protein

 Low-fat dairy products demonstrate consistent uric acid-lowering effects.
 The proteins in milk (casein and lactalbumin) appear to enhance uric acid excretion.
-Meta-analyses show:
+Studies show:

 Coffee Consumption and Gout Risk